Providing local finance for over 92 years!

 What kind of information do we collect?

-In order to process your loan application, whether applying or registering on our site or in person, we will be collecting your name, email address, mailing address, phone number, credit card information, social security number or other details.
+In order to process your loan application, whether you apply or register on our site or in person, we will collect your name, email address, mailing address, phone number, credit card information, social security number, or other details.
 We will not collect any personal data from you that is not required for the purposes of the loan application.

 How do we use your information?